m-darrigo/BrainAgePrediction-ABIDE/README.md

 - **Data Directory:** Contains the dataset.

 - **Main Project Directory (brain\_age\_predictor):**
-  - **libs:** Includes two libraries, one with functions for preprocessing and another with pipelines for a linear regressor and an MLP.
+  - Two libraries, one with functions for preprocessing and another with pipelines for a linear regressor and an MLP.
-  - **notebooks:** Contains two Jupyter notebooks, one for preprocessing and the other for regression, using the library functions.
+  - Two Jupyter notebooks, one for preprocessing and the other for regression, using the library functions.
-  - **results:** Includes two .csv files with the best results of the regressors.
+  - Two .csv files with the best results of the regressors.
   - **imgs:** A directory for saving images.

 - **Tests Directory (tests):** Includes simple tests for some functions.